What is Social Trading?

 As you may have guessed from the name alone, copy trading is copying other traders’ trades automatically – or semi-automatically, depending on the individual social trading platform.

 On the most basic level, this involves choosing traders to copy and deciding how much money you wish to invest in copying them.
 The trades are then copied automatically with the proportionate investment amounts, based on the percentage of funds invested in the original trade.
-In a sense, copy trading is much like a managed account (in fact several regulatory bodies have officially classified it as such) - even though the traders you copy don’t work directly for you, you are essentially letting someone else make the trading decisions for you.
+In a sense, copy trading is much like a managed account (in fact several regulatory bodies have officially classified it as such) – even though the traders your copy don’t work directly for you, you are essentially letting someone else make the trading decisions for you.